-Birthstones for June, Pearl and Moonstone.
+Birthstones for June, Pearl and Moonstone

-It’s associated with love (and are said to boost sexual energy and raise sensuality), and so the Ancient Greeks used them at weddings, and they’re still really popular as wedding jewellery today.
+They are associated with love (and are said to boost sexual energy and raise sensuality), and so the Ancient Greeks used them at weddings, and they’re still really popular as wedding jewellery today.
 They are also said to contain properties associated with purity, faith, charity, innocence, integrity, focus, wisdom, spirituality, sincerity and fertility.
-They are also believed by some to grant foresight from risky commercial transactions, so if you’re not quite sure, consult your pearl necklace!
+They are believed by some to grant foresight from risky commercial transactions, so if you’re not quite sure, consult your pearl necklace!

 They’re renowned for their medicinal properties, and pearls of inferior quality which cannot be used in jewellery are ground into a fine powder and used to make pharmaceutical calcium.
 You learn something new every day!
 They are said to neutralise poison, lower acidity, and be beneficial for heart and lungs, kidneys, urinary system and liver.

 Changing the subject quickly to the beautiful moonstone.
 It owes its name to its shimmer which bears resemblance in colour to the moon (apparently!)
 In fact, that iridescence is caused by the intergrowth of two different types of feldspar (rock-forming minerals) with different refractive indexes (bit techy I know!)

 Of course, they didn’t know that thousands of years ago, so it was thought of as a mysterious and therefore magical stone.
 The Romans thought that it was formed out of moonlight.
 In Arabian cultures women would sew moonstones out of sight into their garments, as it signified fertility.
 It’s said to also arouse tender passion and feelings (in conjunction with a pearl, you’re onto a winner!)